-When is an abandoned cart not an abandoned cart?
-The true answer is, we don’t really know.
+When is an abandoned cart, not an abandoned cart?
+The true answer is we don’t really know.
 With online shoppers choosing to navigate and interact with retail sites in a myriad of highly personalised ways, the only real certainty is that a customer who navigates away from your store without completing a purchase could have done so for a variety of different reasons.
-This article will look at the reasons persistent carts can roll to the rescue of not-so-abandoned purchases everywhere.
+This post will look at the reasons persistent carts can roll to the rescue of not-so-abandoned purchases everywhere.

 This is where persistent log-in experience can make a real impact on conversion rates.
 By activating persistent sessions and shopping carts, a user’s experience can be vastly improved as the browse your site across different devices, at different times, and are able to pick up exactly where they left off, with their cart’s contents being retained and remembered.
 A user could navigate away from your site, say to compare the pricing of a competitor, and return to find their cart unchanged, and ready to remind them of your (hopefully more appealing) pricing.

 Perpetual vs. persistent shopping carts.